ociu/sphinx-traceability-extension/doc/usage.rst

 crash your build, you can set ``errors_to_warnings`` to a falsy value.

 The item ID of a linked item can be added to the summary of the Jira ticket to create by specifying the relationship to this item in the value for setting ``relationship_to_parent``.
-The value can be a sequence with the relationship as the first element and the regular expression to match the linked item's ID as the second element.
+The value can be a list or tuple with the relationship as the first element and the regular expression to match the linked item's ID as the second element.
 This feature makes it possible to create a query link in advance to list all Jira tickets that are related to this linked item.